dyhes/zulip/docs/production/upgrade-or-modify.md

 ## Troubleshooting and rollback

-See also the general Zulip server [troubleshooting guide](troubleshooting.md).
+See also the general Aloha server [troubleshooting guide](troubleshooting.md).

 The upgrade scripts are idempotent, so there's no harm in trying again after resolving an issue.
 The most common causes of errors are:

-- Networking issues (e.g. your Zulip server doesn't have reliable Internet access or needs a proxy set up).
+- Networking issues (e.g. your Aloha server doesn't have reliable Internet access or needs a proxy set up).
 Fix the networking issue and try again.
-- Especially when using `upgrade-zulip-from-git`, systems with the minimal RAM for running Zulip can run into out-of-memory issues during the upgrade process (generally `tools/webpack` is the step that fails).
-You can get past this by shutting down the Zulip server with `./scripts/stop-server` to free up RAM before running the upgrade process.
+- Especially when using `upgrade-zulip-from-git`, systems with the minimal RAM for running Aloha can run into out-of-memory issues during the upgrade process (generally `tools/webpack` is the step that fails).
+You can get past this by shutting down the Aloha server with `./scripts/stop-server` to free up RAM before running the upgrade process.

 Useful logs are available in a few places:

-- The Zulip upgrade scripts log all output to `/var/log/zulip/upgrade.log`.
+- The Aloha upgrade scripts log all output to `/var/log/zulip/upgrade.log`.
-- The Zulip server logs all Internal Server Errors to `/var/log/zulip/errors.log`.
+- The Aloha server logs all Internal Server Errors to `/var/log/zulip/errors.log`.

-If you need help and don't have a support contract, you can visit [#production help](https://chat.zulip.org/#narrow/stream/31-production-help) in the [Zulip development community server](https://zulip.com/development-community/) for best-effort help.
+If you need help and don't have a support contract, you can visit [#production help](https://chat.zulip.org/#narrow/stream/31-production-help) in the [Aloha development community server](https://zulip.com/development-community/) for best-effort help.
 Please include the relevant error output from the above logs in a [Markdown code